saloni125/VouchTwitterApp/README.md

 python -m pip install -r requirements.txt
 ## Setup Database
  python manage.py makemigrations
-### It is responsible for creating new migrations based on the changes you have made to your models.
+#### It is responsible for creating new migrations based on the changes you have made on the models.

  python manage.py migrate
-### Migrate - It is responsible for applying migrations, as well as unapplying and listing their status.
+#### It is responsible for applying migrations, as well as unapplying and listing their status.

+## Viewing DB Models
+python manage.py createsuperuser <br/>
+Log in 127.0.0.1:8000/admin

 ## Start the Development Server
 python manage.py runserver